 We assess the suitability of the traffic model and the accuracy of the fitting procedure using several criteria.
-We compare both the probability and autocovariance functions of the packet counts (number of packet arrivals in sampling interval) obtained with the fitted stochastic L-System model and with the original data trace.
-We also analyze the queuing behavior by comparing the packet loss ratio, obtained through tracedriven simulation, using two types of input traffic: (i) the original trace and (ii) the trace generated according to the fitted stochastic L-System.
-Our comparisons are extended to a conservative cascade model.
-The model was inferred using the procedure presented in [7].
-Here, the generator at each time scale is fitted to a truncated normal distribution, where the mean is always 1/2 but the variance is adjusted individually at each time scale.
+We compare both the probability and autocovariance functions of the byte counts (number of byte arrivals in sampling interval) obtained with the fitted stochastic L-System model and with the original data trace.
+Note that the sequence of byte counts is an aggregation of the sequences of packet arrivals and packet sizes.
+We also analyze the queuing behavior by comparing the packet loss ratio, obtained through trace-driven simulation, using two types of input traffic: (i) the original trace and (ii) the trace generated according to the fitted stochastic L-System.
+Our comparisons are extended to a double conservative cascade model.
+The model was inferred using the procedure presented in [7], using one cascade to model the packet arrivals and another to model the packet sizes.
+Here, the generators at each time scale are fitted to a truncated normal distribution, where the mean is always 1/2 but the variance